PistonY/ModelZoo.pytorch/README.md

 ### Environment
 - OS: Ubuntu 18.04
 - CUDA: 10.0, CuDNN: 7.5
 - Devices: I use 8 * RTX 2080ti(8 * V100 should be much better /cry).
-This project is under FP16, it's recommend to use FP16 friendly devices like
+This project is in FP16 precision, it's recommend to use FP16 friendly devices like
 RTX series, V100.
 If you want to totally reproduce my research, you'd better use same (total) batch size with me.

 ### Requirement